 That’s all perfectly strange, and perfectly natural.

 “Children are going to play and be imaginative,” said Marjorie Taylor—a co-author of that study on imaginary friends—with a kind of verbal shrug in a 2018 interview.
 “That’s just who they are.”
 Up to age seven, she and her research partner Stephanie Carlson more recently concluded, the boundary between real life and imagination is porous, with children dropping into fictional worlds for hours at a time before re-emerging in ours.

 But the surface of reality is slippery, too; kids can and do fall off.
 Nighttime produces terrors they can’t easily control—monsters peek from closets or lie low under beds—and it’s common for a four- or five-year-old, suddenly wide-eyed in front of a television screen, to turn to parents and ask with grave concern: “Real, or pretend?”

-It’s an adorable question—one that’s all too easy to dismiss as a charming glitch in our cognitive machinery.
+It’s a question that’s easy to dismiss as a charming glitch in our cognitive machinery.
 But a tenuous grip on what’s real might be advantageous for young kids, at least in the short-term.
 Imaginary friends, for example, are crucial to developing a sense of identity and social belonging: young children use them as foils to work through hard questions of “competence, relatedness, and autonomy,” according to Carlson, as reported in the Atlantic.
 And child’s play is chaotic by design—an evolutionary urge that drives children to confront problems by trying out an almost hallucinatory range of creative solutions, observes the developmental psychologist and author Alison Gopnik.